After eight months of playing with this pure HTML website, the only thing I can say is: why didn’t I do this sooner?

 If you don’t believe me, check your browser cookie settings, and look for cookies from the

 You can’t find any, because there isn’t any.
 That is right.
 This website is naturally GDPR-compliant.
 Nothing here is tracking you.
-No ads, no analytics, nothing.
+No ads,

 The truth is, I don’t want to gather analytics, because most websites doing that don’t even look at the data they gather.
 And I know I wouldn’t.
 So, why bother my readers with that?